reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/portal/portal.md

 - 📦 [970 B gzipped](https://bundlephobia.com/package/@mui/base@latest)

-As the component does not have any styles, it also comes with the unstyled package.
+As the component does not have any styles, it also comes with the Base package.

 ```js
 import Portal from '@mui/base/Portal';